piyush691/RadAio/README.md

 # RadAio

-Radio App based on flutter with AI Voice assistant Alan.
+Mobile Radio app based on Flutter and added functionalities like listening music with 6+ Music Channels and easily interacts with an app with AI Voice
+Assistant ALAN.

 # Screenshots